cockroachdb/docs/v22.1/security-reference/authentication.md

 1. **`ADDRESS`** specifies the IP range which the rule will allow or block, either with the keyword "all", or with a valid IP address.
 The IP address can include an IP mask (the value of the field can be of the format XXX.XXX.XXX.XXX/X), or not, in which case the *next* value must be the mask (the value of this field will be of the form XXX.XXX.XXX.XXX, in which case the next field must be a valid IP mask).
 1. **`IP MASK`** (unless the Address in the prior field included or did not require an IP mask).
 1. Authentication **METHOD** by which specified user(s) may authenticate from specified addresses.
-  - `password`: user may authenticate with a plain-text password.
+  - `password`: user may authenticate with a plaintext password.
   - `scram-sha-256`: user may authenticate via [Salted Challenge-Response](scram-authentication.html)
   - `cert`: user may authenticate with a PKI certificate signed by a trusted certificate authority CA.
   - `cert-password`: user may authenticate with either a certificate or a password.
-Additionally, the user may use a [SCRAM](scram-authentication.html) exchange, if the cluster setting `server.user_login.cert_password_method.auto_scram_promotion.enabled` is set to `true`.
+Additionally, the server may use a [SCRAM](scram-authentication.html) exchange, if the cluster setting `server.user_login.cert_password_method.auto_scram_promotion.enabled` is set to `true`.
   - `cert-scram-sha-25`: user may authenticate with either a certificate or a [SCRAM](scram-authentication.html) exchange.
   - `gss`: user may authenticate with a GSSAPI token.
   - `reject`: server rejects connection without performing authentication.